Key Points

 | Individual birth verification only | Abbreviated version may suffice (verify with destination) |

 Original family registers (kaisei genkoseki) or removed family registers (joseki tohon) may also be requested for cases involving inheritance or proof of past family records.
+Email is recommended for written family register document review and quotation requests.
 Please contact us with the specific instructions from the receiving authority.

 Can I remove the staples from the document?